Sed9yDataBank/Client-Walmart-Lib/README.md

 This library provides an easy to use interface to [Walmart's Partner APIs](https://developer.walmartapis.com/).

 ## Installation
-It is easiest to use [Composer](https://getcomposer.org/) to install
+It is easiest to use Composer "https://getcomposer.org/" to install, simply run:

+composer require  Sed9yDataBank/Client-Walmart-Lib :^1.0.9

 ## Usage Documentation
  See [docs/README.md](docs/README.md)